Skip to main content

 2. Then, you will complete an initial inquiry form to get the latest information for ABA coverage with your policy.

-3. Next, our Board Certified Behavior Analysts (BCBAs) will request an authorization to assess your child to determine amount of services needed and create an individualized treatment plan to accompany the comprehensive authorization packet.
+3. Next, our Board Certified Behavior Analysts (BCBAs) will request an authorization to assess your child to determine the amount of services needed and create an individualized treatment plan to accompany the comprehensive authorization packet.

 4. The packet is sent to your primary physician for signature and then to insurance for final approval.